odayibas/xperimenter/README.md

 }
 {% endhighlight %}

-The "experiment" specification involves a reference to an experiment design and each design is given a name to refer to it, a sampling method to be used and a list of variables.
+The **experiment** specification involves a reference to an experiment design and each design is given a name to refer to it, a sampling method to be used and a list of variables.

 {% highlight java %}
 design FULL_FACT_DESIGN